 After further research and elaboration of the methodology, Shapiro published books and a textbook detailing the eight phases of EMDR psychotherapy.
 Her book Eye Movement Desensitization and Reprocessing: Basic Principles, Protocols and Procedures includes a full description of the theory, sequence of treatment, and research on EMDR.
 Today, the EMDR International Association (EMDRIA) comprises more than 4,000 mental health professionals.
 In addition, more than 100,000 clinicians worldwide have completed formal training in order to receive EMDR certification.

-More than 30 controlled studies have assessed the EMDR success rate.
-As a result of the research, it is well recognized.
+More than 30 controlled studies have assessed EMDR success rates.
+As a result of the research, it is well recognized for its ability to support people in healing from trauma.
 Furthermore, many mental health organizations recognize it as an effective form of treatment for trauma and other conditions.
 Specifically, organizations that recognize it as an effective modality include the American Psychiatric Association, the World Health Organization, the Department of Veterans Affairs, and the Department of Defense.

-Here is a sampling of the research done on EMDR outcomes.
+Here is a sampling of the research done on EMDR for trauma in particular.

 - Research conducted at a Veterans Affairs facility reported a 78 percent remission in PTSD after 12 treatment sessions.